ShawnMurdzek-NOAA/metplus_OSSE_scripts/README.md

 4. Edit the MET tool configuration file.
 5. Run using `sbatch run_metplus.sh`.
 Note that this script handles setting up the environment.
 6. For GridStat verification, the `utils/link_GridStat_output.sh` script needs to be run before plotting to put the MET output files in the expected directory structure.
-7. Create plots using `plotting/plot_driver.py`, which uses `plotting/plot_param.yml` as the input file.
+7. Create plots using `plotting/plot_driver.py`, which uses a YAML input file (see `test/cases/plots/*/plot_param.yml` for examples).
 Note that precipitation verification cannot be plotted for hour 0, so it is recommended that a separate YAML input file be used for precip verification.

 #### Option 2 (preferred option)